Vinaypatil-Ev/30dayscodingchallenge/day1-5/Readme.md

 # 30DaysCodingChallenge

-This repository contains code of challenge by @arsh_goyal
+This repository contains problems 30DaysCodingChallenge given by @arsh_goyal